-A gastrocnemius recession is indicated for patients who have a tightness in their outer calf muscle (the gastrocnemius), and have failed non-operative management.
+A gastrocnemius recession is indicated for patients who have a tightness in their outer calf muscle (the gastrocnemius), and who have failed non-operative management.
 This tightness is called a gastrocnemius equinus contracture.
-It is named after the “ankle” position of horses (equine) which point downwards.
+It is named after the “ankle” position of horses (equine), which point downwards.

 - A hereditary predisposition (our evolutionary ancestors had equinus contractures)

 - Aging, which tends to cause muscles to stiffen up

 - Medical conditions such as diabetes, which cause muscle to stiffen

 - Immobilization following ankle or foot trauma – particularly if the ankle is splinted in an equinus (downward) position